Non-urgent advice: Practice Doors Open

 Non-urgent advice: Emergency or Life Threatening

-If your problem is life threatening, please phone 999 for an ambulance.
+If your problem is life threatening, please phone 999.

 You can also ring 111 for medical advice.

-Patients who repeatedly do not turn up for appointments may be removed from the practice list
+Please note that patients who repeatedly do not attend their appointments may be removed from the practice.

 Face-to-Face GP Appointments

 Face-to-Face GP appointments are available and have been available throughout the Coronavirus Pandemic at The Beeches Medical Centre.